 International Cooperation

-The Development Strategy of Slovenia 2030 was adopted in December 2017.
-The strategy represents an umbrella development framework defined by the Vision of Slovenia – an overview of the current situation and global trends and challenges.
-To implement Slovenia’s development goals, a four-year national development policy program and a medium-term fiscal strategy have been prepared.
-These are renewed annually.
-Using the OECD framework for assessing the impact of individual scenarios and agreed measures, Slovenia monitors the implementation of the strategy’s objectives and the path of the development policy.
-The strategy also includes the Sustainable Development Goals (SDGs) for the implementation of the U.N.
-Agenda for Sustainable Development (Agenda 2030).
-Slovenia reported on the implementation of the SDGs to the High-Level Political Forum for the first time in 2017 and intends to review the implementation of the goals and sub-goals at least twice before 2030.
+The Development Strategy of Slovenia 2030 was adopted in December 2017 as an umbrella development framework.
+It is based on the Vision of Slovenia, which provides an analysis of the country’s current situation, global trends and challenges.
+To achieve its development goals, Slovenia implements a four-year national development policy program and a medium-term fiscal strategy, both of which are updated annually.
+Using the OECD framework for evaluating different scenarios and policies, Slovenia monitors progress toward its strategic objectives and assesses the trajectory of its development policies.
+The strategy also aligns with the U.N.
+Sustainable Development Goals (SDGs) under Agenda 2030.
+The most recent review, in February 2023, as part of the Sustainable Development Report 2024, ranked Slovenia 11th globally.

 Effective use of support

-With the aim of fulfilling the goals of international treaties in the field of climate change – the U.N.
-Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement – the Slovenian National Assembly adopted a resolution in July 2021 on Slovenia’s Long-Term Climate Strategy Until 2050.
-With this resolution, Slovenia set a clear objective of achieving climate neutrality by 2050, including cutting net greenhouse gas emissions to zero.
+To fulfill its commitments under international climate agreements – including the U.N.
+Framework Convention on Climate Change, the Kyoto Protocol and the Paris Agreement – the Slovenian National Assembly adopted a resolution in July 2021 outlining Slovenia’s Long-Term Climate Strategy Until 2050.
+This strategy sets a clear objective of achieving climate neutrality by 2050, which includes cutting net greenhouse gas emissions to zero.
+In October 2023, the Ministry of Environment, Climate and Energy published a draft Climate Act and opened it for public consultation.
+The legislation includes measures to reduce greenhouse gas emissions, enhance climate adaptation and develop a national adaptation strategy with regional action plans to improve local resilience to climate change.
+However, as of January 2025, there has been no significant progress in advancing this legislation.

 Credibility

-The political leadership actively – and somewhat successfully – builds and expands on cooperative, neighborly and international relationships.
-Slovenia has tried to maintain good relations and engage in cooperation, especially with the countries of the Western Balkans.
-In 2013, the presidents of Slovenia and Croatia established the Brdo-Brioni process, an annual multilateral meeting of the leaders of the countries of the Western Balkans.
-While the meeting was cancelled in 2020 due to the COVID-19 pandemic, it was again organized in 2021 and 2022, reaffirming the importance of EU enlargement for the stability of the Western Balkans.
+Slovenia’s political leadership works to build and expand cooperative, neighborly and international relations.
+Slovenia has sought to maintain good relations and cooperate, especially with the countries of the Western Balkans.
+In 2013, the presidents of Slovenia and Croatia established the Brdo-Brijuni Process, an annual multilateral meeting of leaders of the countries of the Western Balkans, which the current Slovenian president maintains as a central forum for engagement with the region.

-Despite occasional disputes between Slovenia and Croatia, the two countries currently have good relations.
+Despite occasional disputes, Slovenia and Croatia maintain positive relations.
 Slovenia supported Croatia’s entry into the Schengen Area and the eurozone.
-Nataša Pirc Musar, Slovenia’s new president, chose neighboring Croatia for her first official visit abroad.
-However, Tanja Fajon, the new foreign minister, expressed her desire to find solutions to outstanding issues with Croatia in a neighborly spirit but said the country would continue to insist on the implementation of the still-pending arbitration ruling on the border between Slovenia and Croatia.
-Croatia refuses to implement the ruling due to a procedural issue in the arbitration process and, at this point, does not recognize it.
-This arbitration ruling is seen as a precondition for maintaining good relations between the two states.
-Fajon aims to return Slovenia to the core countries of Europe and plans to strengthen alliances with the United States.
-Additionally, she seeks to enhance cooperation within the regional groupings of the Med9 and the Central European Five (C5), as well as the Adriatic-Ionian Initiative.
-With regard to China, Slovenian policy will adhere to the “one China” principle.
+Nataša Pirc-Musar, the current president of Slovenia, chose Croatia for her first official visit abroad.
+However, Foreign Minister Tanja Fajon expressed her desire to find solutions to outstanding issues with Croatia in a neighborly spirit, but said Slovenia would continue to push for the implementation of the still-pending arbitration ruling on the border between Slovenia and Croatia.
+Croatia refuses to implement the ruling because of a procedural dispute in the arbitration process and, at this point, does not recognize it.
+The arbitration ruling is seen as a precondition for fully stable relations between the two states.
+Fajon also aims to deepen Slovenia’s ties with the United States and enhance cooperation within the regional groupings of Med9, the Central European Five (C5) and the Adriatic-Ionian Initiative.
+In 2023, the Bled Strategic Forum focused on “Solidarity for Global Security.”

 Regional cooperation